SBC is an evangelical Anabaptist college empowering servant leaders to follow Jesus, serve the church, and engage the world.

 - SBC has been approved as a designated institution for the purposes of the Canada Student Loans Plan (CSLP) and for financial aid through most provincial Departments of Education.

 - Canadian Association for Christians in Student Development (CACSD).

-The Steinbach Bible College Cabinet is the body responsible for the vision, strategic planning, operations and policies for the College.
-Each Cabinet shall be responsible for:
+The Steinbach Bible College Board is the body responsible for the vision, strategic planning, operations and policies for the College.
+Each Board shall be responsible for:

 - Establishing policies that govern the operation of SBC.